brooks-builds/twitter_clone/twitter_clone_laravel/README.md

 ## User stories

--   [x] As a visitor, I want to see a list of tweets
+-   [x] As a visitor, I want to see a list of tweets with the top being the most recent
 -   [x] As a tweeter, I want to send a tweet
 -   [ ] As a visitor, I want to see comments on a tweet
 -   [ ] As a tweeter, I want to add a comment to a tweet